SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Enter *Fragment type*
 - Write *Type* only to data that has "Type" property
 - Write *Source*
-- Choose *Maximum age*
+- Enter *Maximum age*
 - Click on the "Save" button

 ![Add rule](/guides/users-guide/addrulepage.png)

-**Note**: For more info about "Data types" please refer to the [Reference](/guides/reference/alarms) guides.
+> For more info about "Data types" please refer to the [Reference](/guides/reference/alarms) guides.

-To delete a rule click on the cross button and then press " OK " after the pop-up window appears.
+To delete a rule click on the cross button and then press "OK" after the pop-up window appears.

-### Manage Repository
+### Managing repository

 The *Files repository* allows administrators to upload and store files on the cloud.

-To see files in the repository click on "Files repository" in the administration panel.
+To see files in the repository click on "Files repository" in the administration menu.

 ![Files repository](/guides/users-guide/filesrepo.png)

-#### Upload files
+#### Uploading files

-There are 2 ways to **upload files** in the repository:
+There are 2 ways to upload files in the repository:

 - In the "Files repository" tab under "Management" click on "Upload file" located at the top-right.
 A pop-up window will appear, select the desired file and click "Upload" to finish the process.

 ![Upload file](/guides/users-guide/uploadfile.png)

-- If there are [Hosted applications](#hosted), files can be uploaded at the [Archives](#archives) page.
+- If there are [Hosted applications](#working-with-hosted-applications), files can be uploaded at the [Archives](#uploading-archives) page.
 Later they can be seen in the repository.

-**Note**: Do not use the "Application archives" as repository.
+> Note that using the "Application archives" as repository is not recommended.

-#### Download or Delete files
+#### Downloading or Deleting files

-**To download** a file in the repository hover over the desired file and click on the Download button.
+To download a file in the repository hover over the desired file and click on the Download button.

-**To delete** a file click on the cross button and press "OK" when the pop-up window appears.
+To delete a file click on the cross button and press "OK" when the pop-up window appears.

-**Note**: "Application archive" files cannot be deleted from the "Files repository".
+> Please note that "Application archive" files cannot be deleted from the "Files repository".